KidSysco/jquery-ui-month-picker/README.md

     <h3>UseInputMask</h3>
     Type: Bool<br />
     Default: false<br />
-    Directs the MonthPicker to use the <a href="http://digitalbush.com/projects/masked-input-plugin/">Digital Bush InputMask jQuery Plugin</a> which must be loaded to the page if this option is to be used.
+    Directs the MonthPicker to use the <a href="http://digitalbush.com/projects/masked-input-plugin/">Digital Bush Masked Input jQuery Plugin</a> which must be loaded to the page if this option is to be used.
 </p>
 <p>
     Set the option upon init.